Jeremiah 47 – A Word of Judgment Against the Philistines

 There He has appointed it.”

 a.
-O you sword of the LORD: Jeremiah spoke, as it were, to the very sword of God’s judgment that came so heavily upon the Philistines.
+O you sword of the Lord: Jeremiah spoke, as it were, to the very sword of God’s judgment that came so heavily upon the Philistines.
 He wondered how long it would continue and asked the sword of judgment to rest and be still.

 i.
 “This is a most grand prosopopoeia [a figure of speech in which an abstract thing is personified] – a dialogue between the sword of the Lord and the prophet.
 Nothing can be imagined more sublime.”
 (Clarke)

 b.
-Seeing the LORD has given it a charge: Nevertheless, God’s sword of judgment would remain active until the work was complete.
+Seeing the Lord has given it a charge: Nevertheless, God’s sword of judgment would remain active until the work was complete.
 Nebuchadnezzar’s armies acted as instruments of God.

 i.
 “This is the answer of the Sword.
 I am the officer of God’s judgments, and he has given me a commission against Ashkelon, and against the sea shore; all the coast where the Philistines have their territories.”
 (Clarke)

 ii.
-The sword of the LORD did its work in history.
-“A Babylonian prism, now in Istanbul, mentions the presence – presumably with little choice in the matter – of the kings of Tyre and Sidon, of Gaza, and of Ashdod, at the court of Nebuchadnezzar, while a prison list now in Berlin records the rations for the king of Ashkelon, among others noted prisoners (including Jehoiachin of Judah).”
+The sword of the Lord did its work in history.
+“A Babylonian prism, now in Istanbul, mentions the presence – presumably with little choice in the matter – of the kings of Tyre and Sidon, of Gaza, and of Ashdod, at the court of Nebuchadnezzar, while a prison list now in Berlin records the rations for the king of Ashkelon, among other noted prisoners (including Jehoiachin of Judah).”
 (Kidner)

 iii.
-There is another sense in which the sword of the LORD – in the sense of God’s word – has a work to do among God’s people today, and will not be stopped until it finishes that work.
+There is another sense in which the sword of the Lord – in the sense of God’s word – has a work to do among God’s people today, and will not be stopped until it finishes that work.
 “O sword of the Lord; thou hast wounded us sore!
 Like a two-edged sword, the Word of God has pierced to the dividing asunder of soul and spirit, of the joints and marrow.
 How deeply it has penetrated; how sharply it has cut!
 And even now it cannot rest.”
 (Meyer)

 iv.
 “How can it be quiet, seeing that this is the only world where pain can reach his saints?
 And He must do his work quickly, ere we reach the land where the sword is placed in its scabbard, and stilled for ever.”
 (Meyer)